Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 - JavaScript
   -  Used for connecting activate functions such as imagehandling in forms and carousell at the homepage

 ...

 ### Frameworks

 - Django
-  - Used as the main framework to construct this plattform
+  - Used as the main framework to construct this platform
 - Amazon s3
   - Used as a storage place for media files and informations sent to the platform
 - Amazon IAM
   - Used to handling userprofile, premissions and access control for users on the trading platform
 - Stripe
   - Used for a managing payment details

 ### Libraries